angmay/databootcamp/3. Python Challenge/README.md

 Two python scripts have been written to: 1.
 Calculate election data and tally each vote (PyPoll) and 2.
 Analyze financial records of a company to output a summary of profit/losses (PyBank).

+*If you are running the code, please make sure your file directory is within each folder (PyPoll or PyBank specifically).*

 ## PyPoll

 Raw data was provided as such: